The feudal system was introduced to England following the invasion and conquest of the country by William I, The Conqueror.

 Barons: Executors of the Feudal System

 Villeins, sometimes known as serfs, were given land by Knights.
-They had to provide the Knight with free labour, food and service whenever it was demanded.
+They had to provide the Knight with free labor, food, and service whenever it was demanded.
 Villeins had no rights.
 They were not allowed to leave the Manor and had to ask their Lord’s permission before they could marry.
 Villeins were poor.
+This was life under the feudal system.